 Thank you.
 I really appreciate it.
 I am excited about this new role.

-I know you just started, but what does it mean for you to be in a position like this, not only in an area you grew up in but as the youngest person and the first African American?
+I know you just started, but what does it mean for you to be in a position like this, not only in an area you grew up in but as the youngest person and the first Black American?

 It is part of a trend that is going on in Harris County.
 My election, along with that of our county judge, Lina Hidalgo, who’s a young Latina, and our interim county clerk, Chris Hollins, who’s only 34, is showing a new leadership here in Harris County.